mtmoncur/dl-setup/README.md

         bin/x86_64/linux/release/deviceQuery

 ### cuDNN
 * cuDNN is a GPU accelerated library for DNNs.
 It can help speed up execution in many cases.
 To be able to download the cuDNN library, you need to register in the Nvidia website at [https://developer.nvidia.com/cudnn](https://developer.nvidia.com/cudnn).
 This can take anywhere between a few hours to a couple of working days to get approved.
-Once your registration is approved, download **cuDNN v4 for Linux**.
-The latest version is cuDNN v5, however, not all toolkits support it yet.
+Once your registration is approved, download **cuDNN v6 for Linux**.
 * Extract and copy the files

         cd ~/Downloads/